expo/fyi/subscribing-to-app-events.md

 Your app or library may need to subscribe to application events such as `onCreate` (Android), `applicationDidFinishLaunching` (iOS) and more.
 Often times, it's necessary to hook into these events to perform, for example, a third-party SDK setup.

 [Expo Modules API](https://docs.expo.dev/modules/overview/) supports integrating with these APIs from your modules, without needing to modify the underlying native project.
-This can be accomplished with [Android lifecycle listeners](https://docs.expo.dev/modules/android-lifecycle-listeners/) and [iOS AppDelegate subscribers](https://docs.expo.dev/modules/appdelegate-subscribers/).
+This can be achieved with [Android lifecycle listeners](https://docs.expo.dev/modules/android-lifecycle-listeners/) and [iOS AppDelegate subscribers](https://docs.expo.dev/modules/appdelegate-subscribers/).
 We'll collectively call these "Subscribers" in this document.

 ## Migrating legacy config plugins